-Blasting Safety Regulations
+Blasting Safety & Licensing

 The Missouri Division of Fire Safety was assigned responsibility for overseeing blasters and persons using explosives by the Missouri Blasting Safety Act, which became law on Aug.
 28, 2007.
 The act’s purpose was to foster the safe use of explosives in mining and construction by establishing and enforcing consistent statewide industry standards for licensing of blasters and users of explosives.
 The act requires registration by most entities that use explosives and the licensing of persons performing blasting.
 The act is not to be construed to amend, supersede, or conflict with any requirement of federal law or regulation governing the manufacturing, transporting, or storage of explosives.